Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 Nagarajas are believed to be snake-like figures that exist in Indian mythology.
 They are considered to be the rulers of the various races of Nagas.
 Hindu scriptures talk about three main beings by this title: Shesha, Takshaka and Vasuki.
 All of them are said to be the offspring of Sage Kashyapa and Kadru.

-Initially, Nagas resided on earth but their numbers increased so rapidly that Brahma dispatched them to live under the sea.
-With majestic jeweled palaces as their abode, the Nagas rule as kings at the bottom of lakes, rivers and the underground realm known as ‘Patala’.
+Initially, Nagas resided on earth, but their numbers increased so rapidly that Brahma dispatched them to live under the sea.
+With majestic jewelled palaces as their abode, the Nagas rule as kings at the bottom of lakes, rivers and the underground realm known as ‘Patala’.

 Even though sometimes, these creatures are depicted negatively in specific cultures, they are typically respected a lot as they stand for fertility and steadfastness.
 They are closely related to ideas of kinship all through numerous South Asian countries.
 They have become the object of cult devotion, especially in Southern India.
 They are known to be hugely significant culturally in the mythological traditions of several South Asian and Southeast Asian cultures.